Doctor Vitamin Recommendation from Dr. Rahl

 Which Vitamins and Supplements Does She Give to Her Kids?

-Dr. Rahl also plays the very important role of “Doctor Mom” to her two teenage sons.
-To help her kids stay healthy, she gives them:
+Dr. Rahl also plays the very important role of “Doctor Mom” to her two young adult sons.
+To help them stay healthy, she gives them:

 -